Felons Carrying a Concealed Weapon

 - You carried a concealed weapon.

 The conviction does not have to be from Florida and does not have to be a felony.
-There are a number of things that can trigger the prohibition of having a firearm.
+There are a number of things that can trigger the prohibition of having a firearm in West Palm Beach.
 A prosecutor can use previous:

 (1) Adjudications of a delinquent act of a juvenile that would have been considered a felony if the person would have been convicted as an adult and the individual was at the time of the possession below 24 years of age;